KRoverSystems/KRover/README.md

 Happy KRoving !!!

 ## Included packages
-This package includes the following software packages.
+This includes the following software packages.
 ### KRover:
 1. KRover: Symbolic execution engine.
 ### oasis:
-KRover is executed in OASIS infrastructure.
+KRover is executed on OASIS infrastructure.
 OASIS consists of the following components.

 2. kernel: A Linux kernel with modified KVM.
 3. k-loader: A LKM that acts as a kernel loader.